OWASP/www-project-ai-security-and-privacy-guide/index.md

 The security part of the guide was initally published as a [blog](https://www.softwareimprovementgroup.com/resources/how-artificial-intelligence-attacked-my-family-and-other-ai-security-lessons/).

 # How to deal with AI privacy
-We discuss this topic using the GDPR because it serves as a useful frame of reference.
+We discuss this topic using the GDPR as it is as a useful frame of reference.
+This is not a guide on privacy engineering of systems in general.
+For that purpose, please consider work from [ENISA](https://www.enisa.europa.eu/publications/data-protection-engineering), [NIST](https://nvlpubs.nist.gov/nistpubs/ir/2017/NIST.IR.8062.pdf), [mplsplunk](https://github.com/mplspunk/awesome-privacy-engineering), [OWASP](https://owasp.org/www-project-top-10-privacy-risks/) and [OpenCRE](https://www.opencre.org/cre/362-550).
+The general principle for engineers is to regard personal data as 'radiactive gold'.
+It's valuable, but it's also something to minimize, carefully store, carefully handle, limit sending it away, keeping track of where it is, etc.

 The GDPR identifies the following general principles in [article 5](https://gdpr.eu/article-5-how-to-process-personal-data/):
 * Lawfulness, fairness and transparencey
 * Limitations on purposes of collection, processing and storage